● Admissions Open · 2026

 How do I find a pharmacy school near me?

-Finding the right pharmacy school requires looking at all types of degrees you're looking for.
-As a PharmD, you can attend an in-person program or full online.
+Finding the right pharmacy school starts with the kind of program you're looking for — on campus or fully online.
 Use the search below to find pharmacy schools near you.

 Find all accredited PharmD programs for you →